s2010/Private-Blockchain-with-RESTful-Web-API/README.md

 ### POST /block/

-POST request will be used to add a new block to the blockchain.
+Allows posting a new block with the data payload option to add data to the block body.
 An example would be:

 ##### REQUEST